Bristol Garden Club By Laws

 c) To serve as an ex-officio member of all committees, except the Nominating Committee.

-Section 6: The Treasurer shall be responsible for all financial transactions authorized by the Executive Board.
+Section 6: The Treasurer shall be responsible for maintaining the financial records of the

-Section 7: The officers shall be elected at the March meeting for a two-year term of office commencing in May or until their successors in the office are elected and qualified.
+term of office commencing in May or until their successors in the office are elected.

 Executive Board

-Section 1: The Executive Board shall consist of the officers of the club, the Chairmen of the Standing Committees, and the immediate Past-President, who will serve as Parliamentarian.
+Section 1: The Executive Board shall consist of the officers of the club, the Chairs of the

 Election of Members

-Section 3: A candidate for membership must be proposed by two members of the club in writing.
+Section 1: A candidate for membership must be sponsored by a member of the club.
 A candidate must attend one club meeting as a guest, then submit a membership application.
-After the candidate has attended one more meeting, the application will be voted upon by the Executive Board.
-No member shall propose more than two members during any current year.
+After the candidate has attended one more meeting, the application will be voted upon, in accordance with the provisions of Article VIII, Section 2, by the Executive Board.
 Membership is open to anyone wishing to join the club as long as the above requirements are met.

 Committees

-Section 1: A Nominating Committee to serve for a period of two years shall be appointed by the President no later than February.
-Its function shall be the nomination of officers for the ensuing term and the filling of any vacancies that may occur in the interim.
-The slate shall be read at the February meeting, at which time counter nominations may be proposed.
-The officers shall be elected at the March meeting and be installed at the Annual Meeting in May.
+will be appointed by the Club President.
+Its function shall be the nomination of officers for the ensuing term and the filling of any vacancies that may occur in the current term.
+The slate shall be read at the March meeting, at which time additional nominations may be proposed.
+The officers shall be elected at the April meeting and be installed at the Annual Meeting in May.

 Meetings

-Section 1: The Annual Meeting shall be held in May.
+Section 1: The Annual Meeting of the Club shall be held in May.

 Finances

-Section 1: Dues, as set by the Executive Board, shall be due and payable on or before the May meeting.
+Section 1: Dues, as set by the Executive Board, shall be due and payable within the first

-Section 3: Honorary members shall pay no dues.
+Section 3: Honorary Friends shall pay no dues.

-Section 4: The Treasurer’s books shall be audited biannually.
+Section 4: The Treasurer’s books shall be reviewed by a qualified third party accountant

 Section 5: In the event of the dissolution of the corporation, its assets shall be distributed to the Friends of Rogers Free Library, Incorporated, in Bristol, RI, exclusively for the tax exempt purpose, within the meaning of 501(c)(3) of the Internal Revenue Code, of maintaining in perpetuity the Remembrance Garden established by the Bristol Garden Club in 1969.